Kroger-Technology/Snow-Globe/README.md

   "/etc/nginx/upstreams.conf"
 ```

 After that, we need to know what container you are using to run Nginx.
+This is an optional parameter with a default
+of `nginx`

 ```yaml
 nginx.container: